Key terms and acronyms used in CONNECT.

 See also: External ID, ICPN

 Weighted streaming, digital and physical sales figures converted to 1 album or song unit on the Billboard charts and in our consumption modeling.
-Equivalent ratios vary based on chart type and the data being tracked.
+Equivalent ratios vary based on chart type and purpose.
+Read more here.

 Any alphanumeric identifier (other than a Luminate ID) attached to a musical entity in our database, including ISRC, ICPN and ISNI.
 See all external IDs by clicking MORE DETAILS on a Dashboard.
-Read more about key IDs here.
+Read more here.

 Describes the type of programming on a radio station.
 Formats are often based on a combination of genre, release age and intended audience.
-Common formats include variations on categories like Adult Contemporary, Top 40, Classic [Genre], Mainstream [Genre], Alternative and/or Regional.
+Common formats include variations on categories like Adult Contemporary, Top 40, Mainstream [Genre], Alternative and/or Regional (e.g. Latin [Genre}, Canada [Genre]).
+See all formats here.

 See also: Station